3ki5tj/invt/prog/README.md

-This project aims at testing the effectiveness of the inverse-t scheme for the updating magnitude in adapative sampling scheme, such as
+This project aims at testing the effectiveness of the inverse-t scheme for the updating magnitude in adaptive sampling scheme, such as
 Wang-Landau and metadynamics.